-A core concept of BPMN is a sequence flow that defines the order in which steps in the workflow happen.
+A core concept of BPMN is a sequence flow that defines the order in which steps in the process happen.
 In BPMN's visual representation, a sequence flow is an arrow connecting two elements.
 The direction of the arrow indicates their order of execution.

-The basic elements of BPMN workflows are tasks, atomic units of work that are composed to create a meaningful result.
+The basic elements of BPMN processes are tasks, atomic units of work that are composed to create a meaningful result.
 Whenever a token reaches a task, the token stops and Zeebe creates a job and notifies a registered worker to perform work.
 When that handler signals completion, then the token continues on the outgoing sequence flow.

-Choosing the granularity of a task is up to the person modeling the workflow.
+Choosing the granularity of a task is up to the person modeling the process.
 For example, the activity of processing an order can be modeled as a single Process Order task, or as three individual tasks Collect Money, Fetch Items, Ship Parcel.
 If you use Zeebe to orchestrate microservices, one task can represent one microservice invocation.

 See the Tasks section on which types of tasks are currently supported and how to use them.

 Gateways are elements that route tokens in more complex patterns than plain sequence flow.

 BPMN's exclusive gateway chooses one sequence flow out of many based on data:

 BPMN's parallel gateway generates new tokens by activating multiple sequence flows in parallel: